-■ Compact Spare Tire
+Compact Spare Tire

 Although the compact spare was fully inflated when your vehicle was new, it can lose air after a time.
 Check the inflation pressure regularly.
 It should be 60 psi (420 kPa).
 After installing the compact spare on your vehicle, you should stop as soon as possible and make sure your spare tire is correctly inflated.
-The compact spare is made to perform well at posted speed limits for distances up to 3,000 miles (5 000 km).
-The compact spare is made to go up to 3,000 miles (5 000 km), so you can finish your trip and have your full-size tire repaired or replaced where you want.
+The compact spare is made to perform well at posted speed limits for distances up to 3,000 miles (5 000 km), so you can finish your trip and have your full-size tire repaired or replaced where you want.
 Of course, it's best to replace your spare with a full-size tire as soon as you can.
 Your spare will last longer and be in good shape in case you need it again.